rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

                                     <span class="s">&quot;code = [</span><span class="se">\n</span><span class="s">&quot;</span> &gt; join(code  <span class="s">&quot;,</span><span class="se">\n</span><span class="s">&quot;</span>) &lt; <span class="s">&quot;</span><span class="se">\n</span><span class="s">]</span><span class="se">\n</span><span class="s">&quot;</span>
                                   &lt; }
 </pre></div>

+This rule can be read as follows:

+* Define a variable called `rules` which is a list
+* Define a variable called `code` which is a list
+* Define a variable called `labels` which is a dictionary
+* Define a variable called `patches` which is a list
+* Evaluate the sub AST nodes
+* Path the code if needed
+* Return a string which is generated Python code

+The generated code from our example will look like this:

+    class Example(Grammar):
+        rules = {
+            ...
+        }
+        code = [
+            ...
+        ]

+The evaluating the sub AST nodes, the variables that were defined can be alterad.

 ## The usage of the make script